CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 This week, you and your partner(s) will implement a basic full stack application for a book list which will render books from a PostgreSQL database.
 Today's portion of the application involves storing book objects in a database.
 The client can make a request to the server for retrieval of all books, which will then be rendered as a list in the browser.

 Your entire application will be deployed on Heroku with a PostgreSQL database provisioned.
-You and your partner(s) can either clone the database to work with locally or you can create a separate, local database to use during development.

 ### Repository Set-up